mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 ## New high EPSS percentile risk factor

-A high Exploit Prediction Scoring System (EPSS) percentile indicates that there’s a much higher likelihood of the vulnerability being exploited than all other known CVEs in the EPSS database.
+A high Exploit Prediction Scoring System (EPSS) percentile indicates that there's a much higher likelihood of the vulnerability being exploited than all other known CVEs in the EPSS database.
 For example, an EPSS percentile of 95 or higher means that the vulnerability is more likely to be exploited than 95% of all other scored vulnerabilities.

 A high EPSS percentile for a CVE is now displayed as a risk factor in the Mondoo dashboard so it is easier to prioritize vulnerabilities most likely to result in a breach.

 ![High EPSS percentile risk factor](/img/release-highlights/2025-05/high_epss.png)

-In addition, we’ve made further improvements to the way other risk factors are displayed for risk findings, so it’s easier to understand what makes scores worse and what makes them better.
-We’ve also simplified the risk factor display on assets so it’s easier to decide which risks to take action on first.
+In addition, we've made further improvements to the way other risk factors are displayed for risk findings, so it's easier to understand what makes scores worse and what makes them better.
+We've also simplified the risk factor display on assets so it's easier to decide which risks to take action on first.

 ## Jump right to remediation steps from a CVE

-To reduce clicks and quickly get you to the information you need, we’re now also including remediation steps and code snippets for each CVE finding.
-This means it’s even faster to take action and start remediating.
+To reduce clicks and quickly get you to the information you need, we're now also including remediation steps and code snippets for each CVE finding.
+This means it's even faster to take action and start remediating.

 ## Track your security status and progress

-Getting a bird’s eye view of the security of your environment shouldn’t require a spreadsheet and a magnifying glass.
+Getting a bird's eye view of the security of your environment shouldn't require a spreadsheet and a magnifying glass.
 Instead, Mondoo presents it right in your dashboard:

 - Total number of priority vulnerabilities
 - Increase/decrease of priority vulnerabilities in the last 28 days